Bombardier secures deal for up to 60 jets

 The aerospace firm employs around 4,000 workers in Northern Ireland.

-As part of the new deal, Bombardier will produce 30 CS300 passenger jets with an option for a further 30.
+As part of the new deal with Latvian carrier airBaltic, Bombardier will produce 30 CS300 passenger jets with an option for a further 30.

 Bombardier also announced that two additions to their business jet fleet would be part-made in Belfast.